Yalobusha County, Mississippi: Notable people

+Education

+It has two school districts: Coffeeville School District and Water Valley School District.

+The community college district for the county is Northwest Mississippi Community College.
+The Lafayette-Yalobusha Technical Center is in Oxford.

 Politics

 Yalobusha County was a Democratic-leaning swing county prior to the 2004 presidential election, usually only supporting Republicans in national landslides.
 Since then it has swung into the Republican column, increasingly so in recent elections.
 The 2024 election showed the strongest Republican support in the county since 1972.